trustpoliticsfear/trustpoliticsfear.github.io/_texts/Onabus.md

 > - {:.indent-1} "Be safe," she tells me.
 “Stay close to walls.”
 > - {:.indent-1} I nod.

-## Dara, 15, Western Sydney, Korean Australian, Buddhist
+## Dara, 15, Western Sydney, Korean-Australian, Buddhist

 She tilts her head back ever so slightly.
 A Look of embarrassment crosses her pale face.
 People stare at her, silently whispering to each other.
 These remarks are never made about me.
 I can experience the luxury of no fear of judgment.